 That the Court upon reopening the Estate of Shirley stated that the waivers and receipts were no good and new ones could not be had from all parties, including Eliot and Simon (as he remains deceased) and in light of that, there would need to be a formal final accounting prepared by the new Personal Representative/Executor.
 Judge Colin then erred in appointing TED, as the alleged Will of Shirley, allegedly names TED as Successor to Simon.
 However, the Will has been challenged as a further fraud and the Personal Representative TED refuses to allow inspection of the original Will and refuses to provide all attachments, schedules and addendums.
 The Court appointed TED over a year after Simon’s death.
 The Estate was closed illegally and therefore abandoned with no legal Successor Personal Representative/Executor to legally close it, as Simon had died and yet continued to act as PR/Executor to close Shirley’s Estate while dead.
-Thus, factually why no Successor had been legally appointed after Simon illegally closed the Estate of Shirley while DEAD.
+Thus, factually why?????? no Successor had been legally appointed after Simon illegally closed the Estate of Shirley while DEAD.
 This fraud was committed by Simon’s Attorneys at Law, TESCHER and SPALLINA, who perpetrated this Fraud on the Court and fraud on the beneficiaries to benefit their client, friend and business associate TED and his sister PAMELA who had both been wholly disinherited with their lineal descendants.

 That the frauds already proven, admitted and those alleged and under ongoing investigations were in part enabled by the illegal seizure of Dominion and Control of the Estates and Trusts of Simon and Shirley through a series of fraudulent and legally invalid and challenged dispositive documents.
-That once Dominion and Control had been gained through these fraudulent documents the looting of the Estates and Trusts began and continues to this day in a variety of various conversions and theft of properties with virtually unchecked illegal control of the Estates and Trusts by TESCHER, SPALLINA and TED.
+That once Dominion and Control had been gained through these fraudulent documents the looting of the Estates and Trusts began and continues to this day in a variety of various conversions and theft of properties with virtually unaccounted unchecked illegal control of the Estates and Trusts by TESCHER, SPALLINA and TED.

 That TED states,